OutsiderLost/stager-maker-msf/README.txt

 ///// other description //////

-default stage length: 22, maximum 25 adjustable (can be changed in script)
+Default stage length: 22, maximum 25 adjustable (can be changed in script)

+"fast" method takes place a fraction of seconds.
+Almost as efficient as "spec" method.
+(With Python,  could quick and same time efficien.) :-)